 Who Pays Writers: A great site that keeps track of not only who pays writers to write, but also how much.
-You should be visiting them regularly.
-(I’m building something similar for Black publications here, so feel free to anonymously share any info you have.)
+It’s not a place you can directly apply to work, but it will start you in the right (and paying) direction.

 Skill Development Resources

-Make a Living Writing: Their slogan “Practical Help for Hungry Writers” is dead on.
+Make a Living Writing: Their slogan, “Practical Help for Hungry Writers” is dead on.
 Carol Tice has deep experience as a freelance writer and a ton of posts to help you out, so definitely spend some time here.
-Their materials on getting out of low-dollar jobs are especially good.
+Their materials on getting out of low-dollar jobs and content mills are especially good.
 This isn’t my world, but I’ve noticed that they’ve also got a lot of info on learning to pitch like these examples, these tips for refining your pitches, and this advice too.
 Also read through their general Pitch Clinic tag here.

 Content Marketing Institute: Great material on content marketing all around, but materials like this (How To Write a Style Guide for Your Brand) offer lessons you can use in your business, but also sell to customers.
 Definitely one to subscribe to.

-Content Marketing Magazine: Free print and digital magazine that is extra-useful for content strategists and even general writers who want to understand where their work fits into the big business picture.
+Content Marketing Magazine: Free print and digital magazine that’s extra-useful for content strategists and even general writers who want to understand where their work fits into the big business picture.
 Remember that content marketing is a legit career path (whether you’re freelance or employed) with organizations having c-suite positions dedicated to it.
 This is some of the stuff they read.

 Copyblogger: This is where you go to learn strategy and how to create effective online writing.
 Read their e-books.
 Follow them on Twitter.
 Sign up for their newsletters.
+I mean it.

 Kapost: A LOT of resources for getting into, and growing into B2B content marketing (a very profitable niche.)

 Grammarly: A quick way to better writing.
 Even if you aren’t selling your writing skills, freelancing involves a lot of putting your writing “face” forward.
 Grammarly (one of my favorite tools) functions in-browser to help you clean up your writing before you send anything out.
 It’s not a replacement for a good editor (and can sometimes make questionable corrections), but can be useful if you aren’t ready to invest yet.
-(The MS Word plug-in and Chrome extensions in particular are great.)
+(The MS Word plug-in and Chrome extensions, in particular, are great too.)